apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/ImplementATracer.md

 > In case your library makes use of the `NIOHTTP1.HTTPHeaders` type we already have an `HTTPHeadersInjector` & `HTTPHeadersExtractor` available as part of the `NIOInstrumentation` library.

-For your library/framework to be able to carry `LoggingContext` across asynchronous boundaries, it's crucial that you carry the context throughout your entire call chain in order to avoid dropping metadata.
+For your library/framework to be able to carry `FIXME!!!` across asynchronous boundaries, it's crucial that you carry the context throughout your entire call chain in order to avoid dropping metadata.

 ### Tracing your library